JonathanRReed/ai-stats-raycast-extension/README.md

 - 🚀 **Throughput** Median tokens/sec and TTFT, with clear color cues.
 - 🏆 **Leaderboards** Rank by MMLU, GPQA, TPS, TTFT, prices, and more.
 - 📄 **Model Detail Pages** “About” pages with overview, pricing, throughput, benchmarks, and raw JSON.
-- 📌 **Pin a Model** Pin up to 10 models and have them at the top of the list when the extension launches.
+- 📌 **Pin a Model** Pin up to 10 models from Search, Leaderboards, and Detail.
+Universal pins update instantly.
+- 📶 **Smooth Loading** Skeleton placeholders and a centralized spinner avoid flicker during fetches.

 ## Setup